Nakarmi23/bikram-sambat/packages/bikram-sambat/README.md

 #### .isBetween(startDate,endDate, unit, include) -> boolean

-Return true if provided BikramSambat object is between the other supplied BikramSambat date.
+Return true if provided BikramSambat object is between the other supplied BikramSambat dates.

 - Parameters: